 A great big huge thank you to Linda of Calling It Home, who created the ORC, in which 20 design bloggers completely makeover a room in six weeks.
 Linda also opens up the ORC to anyone who wants to join the challenge by becoming a linking participant (hi!
 That’s me.)
 Since I’m a rule breaker, a rebel, (a wimp), once again I decided to focus on part of a room for the ORC.
 My challenge was to build a wall of bookcases in our living room – a room that has lacked an identity or purpose for the 4 years we’ve lived here.

 I wanted to see if it was do-able for ONE person, a non professional with intermediate carpentry skills, to tackle this project and make it look like it wasn’t a DIY.
 And guess what – it is completely possible!!!

 …..and for the past few years it’s been kind of a blank canvas.
-(That armoire was just made into a bar cabinet, something that has come in quite handy in the last six weeks!)
+(I made that armoire into a bar cabinet, something that has come in quite handy in the last six weeks!)

 To create my dream library wall, I used a combination of Ikea Billy bookcases and a made-from-scratch custom sized bookcase; you can read more about the comparison in labor, quality and cost here.
 Then I built the four bookcases into the wall and tricked them out with all sorts of trim.

-Thank you again to our fearless leader Linda of the One Room Challenge and Calling It Home for inspiring me to be courageous and try something waaaaaay out of my comfort zone!!
+Thank you again to our fearless leader Linda of the One Room Challenge for inspiring me to be courageous and try something waaaaaay out of my comfort zone!!